The presence of abnormal behaviour is the key sign in an animal with rabies. The effects of the disease can appear differently:

 Typical incubation periods in animals are:

-- Dogs and cats: 3 to 12 weeks, and up to 6 months
+- Dogs and cats: 3 to 12 weeks, but up to 6 months is possible

 - Other species (less well documented): for most mammals, the incubation period appears to be similar to cats and dogs